xander2508/Notes/5. Standard Information/Operating Systems/Windows/Windows Event Log.md

 |Critical|1|This indicates a significant issue related to an application or a system that requires urgent attention by a sysadmin that, if not addressed, could lead to system or application instability.|

 ## Elements of a Windows Event Log

+- `Log name`: As discussed above, the name of the event log where the events will be written.
+By default, events are logged for `system`, `security`, and `applications`.
+- `Event date/time`: Date and time when the event occurred
+- `Task Category`: The type of recorded event log
+- `Event ID`: A unique identifier for sysadmins to identify a specific logged event
+- `Source`: Where the log originated from, typically the name of a program or software application
+- `Level`: Severity level of the event.
+This can be information, error, verbose, warning, critical
+- `User`: Username of who logged onto the host when the event occurred
+- `Computer`: Name of the computer where the event is logged
+-
+There are many Event IDs that an organization can monitor to detect various issues.
+In an Active Directory environment, [this list](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor) includes key events that are recommended to be monitored for to look for signs of a compromise.
+[This](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/) searchable database of Event IDs is worth perusing to understand the depth of logging possible on a Windows system.